 Sea tours and shore tours for Sailors that have completed four sea tours will be 36 months at sea followed by 36 ashore until retirement.

 Those desiring to be an Aerographer's Mate must be U.S. citizens eligible for security clearance.
 Applicants should have an interest in aviation and working with or around aircraft.
 They should be interested in weather systems and have basic skills in arithmetic, speaking, writing, and record keeping.
 Normal color perception is required.

 Applicants should expect detailed work and repetitive tasks as part of their normal functions.
 Also important are a good memory and the ability to get along well with people.
 Helpful attributes are an interest in ideas and information, resourcefulness, curiosity, competence with tools, equipment and machines, manual dexterity and teamwork.

 Men and women in the AG rating perform their duties in clean, comfortable office-like environments.
 Their work is usually mental, is done closely with others and the applicant should require little supervision.
 AG ASVAB Test requirement.

 The opportunities to enter the AG rating are excellent for qualified candidates.
-Currently, about 1,300 men and women work in the AG rating.
+Currently, about 1,000 men and women work in the Aerographer's Mate rating.

-Personnel in the AG rating are paid allowances (BAH, BAS, etc. if eligible) and billet pay (sea pay, flight pay, submarine pay, etc. if eligible), and basic pay based on years of military service and paygrade.
+Personnel in the Aerographer's Mate rating are paid allowances (BAH, BAS, etc. if eligible) and basic enlisted military pay based on years of service and paygrade.

 The American Council on Education recommends that semester hour credits be awarded in the lower-division bachelor's/associates degree category for courses taken on meteorology in this rating.